Where is the School of Nursing located?

 - LPN to BSN

-I sent my transcripts to the UALR Office of Admission and Records.
-Do I have to give you another copy with my nursing application?
+I sent my transcripts to the UA Little Rock Office of Admission and Records.
+Do I have to give the School of Nursing copies of my transcripts too?

 How often do you accept students into the program?

-Once a year.
-The application period is from January 2¬†to February 28.
-Accepted students will begin in the summer.
+Once per year.
+The application period is from January 5 to February 28.
+Accepted students will begin in the summer of the year they are accepted.

 If I turn my application in after February 28 is there any chance I can get in the program?

 Yes.
-Students need to have successfully completed or be enrolled in 4 credit hours of Anatomy and Physiology at the time of application to the AAS program.¬†A three-hour Anatomy and Physiology course does not meet the Anatomy and Physiology requirement.
+Students need to have successfully completed or be enrolled in 4 credit hours of Anatomy and Physiology at the time of application to the AAS program.
+A three-hour Anatomy and Physiology course does not meet the Anatomy and Physiology requirement.
+However, UA Little Rock offers an alternative Essentials of Anatomy and Physiology (BIOL 1433) course that will satisfy the full A&P requirement.

-I went to UALR several years ago and do not have a 2.0 GPA at UALR.
+I went to UA Little Rock several years ago and do not have a 2.0 GPA at UA Little Rock.
 Am I eligible for admission to the nursing program?

-No. You must have a cumulative GPA of 2.0 at UALR.¬†You can either retake previously failed coursework or take additional coursework to improve the UALR GPA.
-If you have been out of college for two or more years, you may be eligible for academic clemency.¬†Refer to the UALR Undergraduate Catalog for additional information on criteria for academic clemency.
+No. You must have a cumulative GPA of 2.0 at UA Little Rock.
+You can either retake previously failed coursework or take additional coursework to improve your UA Little Rock GPA (these courses must be taken at UA Little Rock).
+If you have been out of college for two or more years, you may be eligible for academic clemency.
+Refer to the UA Little Rock Undergraduate Catalog for additional information on criteria for academic clemency.

 Do you offer an evening or weekend only program?

-No. Nursing classes generally meet two mornings per week.
-Clinicals range from 8-12 hours per week.¬† Some afternoon/evening clinicals are available but registration is based on classification (ex: freshman, sophomore etc) so we cannot guarantee an evening clinical rotation.
+No. Nursing classes generally meet twice per week (~2.5 hr per day).
+Clinicals range generally consist of two 6 hour sessions per week.
+Some afternoon/evening/weekend clinicals are available but registration is based on classification (ex: freshman, sophomore, etc.) so we cannot guarantee an evening clinical rotation.

 Do I have to take a test to be admitted to the nursing program?